vindenez/MAAD/README.md

-An implementation of Adaptive Anomaly Detector (AdapAD) for multivariate input using a Attention-LSTM based neural network architecture.
+An implementation of Adaptive Anomaly Detector (AdapAD) for multivariate input using a LSTM-Autoencoder based neural network architecture.

 The model aims to detect anomalous measurements from real-time multivariate time series data.